-- Reviewed the unaudited quarterly financial results of the Group prior to the Board's i) - Reviewed the annual audited financial statement for FY2020. ii) - iii) Focused on: - compliance with the Malaysian Financial Reporting Standards, Main Market Listing Requirement and Company Act 2016; and - changes to the accounting policies and practices, significant judgements and uncorrected misstatements. - iv) Reviewed the related party transactions and recurrent related party transactions of a revenue or trading nature.
+- Reviewed the unaudited quarterly financial results of the Group prior to the Board's approval. - ii) Reviewed the annual audited financial statement for FY2021. - iii) Focused on: - compliance with the Malaysian Financial Reporting Standards, Main Market Listing Requirement and Company Act 2016; and - changes to the accounting policies and practices, significant judgements and uncorrected misstatements. - Reviewed the related party transactions and recurrent related party transactions of a revenue or trading nature.